中文

 Recognize Text

 Obviously, it's possible for an image to contain more than one piece of text.
-So, the results of recognizing-text is array of text that encoded as a JSON string, instead of just one text in a basic variable.
-For example, for an image that only contains a number, 32, this actions returns the array "[32]".
-Next, use Decode Array from JSON action to get the array [32].
+So, the results of recognizing-text is array of text, instead of just one text in a basic variable.
+For example, for an image that only contains a number, 32, this actions returns the array ["32"].
 Then, use Get the First Element in Array action to get 32

 Tips: DON'T look the text recognition results in the variable as a basic string, specially when the image contains only one word.